ChispiDEV/ChispiDEV/README.md

 ✈️ Former support specialist at Riot Games
 🐶 Dog mom to "Riven" and "Haru"
 🎨 Avid knitter and nail artist
-🌍 Learning Japanese with dreams of traveling to Japan
+🌍 Studying Japanese to fulfil one of my dreams, to visit Kumamoto, where the One Piece statues are!

 ---
 ---